Surbhi-Kohli/DockerAndk8s/3CrossContainerNetworking/2ContainerToHostComm.md

 ``docker network create <networkName>``

 A docker internal network gets created which u can then use on docker containers.With  ``docker network ls`` ,you can inspect all existing networks.Then once the network is created, u can run ur container with the --network flag
 Now u can add containers within this network while running the container.
+Here we have added mongodb to the network:

 <img width="555" alt="Screenshot 2023-07-23 at 4 45 15 PM" src="https://github.com/Surbhi-Kohli/DockerAndk8s/assets/32058209/f59e2483-4c3e-4304-abbf-ae41d2227345">

-But the question here is , what code change is to be done in nodejs app running in a container within favourites-net network  to communicate with mongodb container.
+But the question here is , what code change is to be done in nodejs app running in a container within favourites-net network  to communicate with mongodb container.You just need to mention the container's name to which the current container(node container) should connect, provided that the mongodb container is within the same network.

 <img width="644" alt="Screenshot 2023-07-23 at 5 21 40 PM" src="https://github.com/Surbhi-Kohli/DockerAndk8s/assets/32058209/7bfc80fc-a15e-4798-bbaf-c3747dededca">